Bone Grafting Caldwell NJ

 Today, we have the ability to predictably grow bone where needed.
 This not only gives us the opportunity to place implants of proper length and width, it also gives us a chance to restore functionality and aesthetic appearance.
 Basically, a bone graft acts as a framework which will guide your body to forming your own bone where it is needed.
 Most bone grafts are replaced with your own bone during the healing period.
 This process occurs on a cellular level and patients are unaware of the transformation.

 Bone graft procedures may be performed separately or together when dental implants are being placed.
 This depends upon the individual’s condition.
-In many cases, Dr. Kirsch and Dr. Jacobs can use bovine grafts or allograft material to implement bone grafting for dental implants.
+In many cases, Dr. Kirsch, Dr. Jacobs and Dr. Zambetti can use bovine grafts or allograft material to implement bone grafting for dental implants.
 Bovine bone has been used for many years and is a safe and reliable source for jaw bone replacement.
 Allograft is bone prepared from cadavers and used to promote the patients own bone to grow into the repair site.
 It is quite effective and very safe.
 Synthetic materials can also be used to stimulate bone formation.
 It is now possible to use a patients own blood to accelerate and promote bone formation in graft areas as well as recombinant bone morphogenic proteins (rBMP).

 To reconstruct large defects, there are several areas of the body that are suitable for attaining bone grafts.
 In the maxillofacial region, bone grafts can be taken from inside the mouth, in the area of the chin or third molar region, or in the upper jaw behind the last tooth.
 In more extensive situations, a greater quantity of bone can be attained from the hip or the outer aspect of the tibia at the knee.
 When we use the patient’s own bone for repairs, there are two surgical sites.
 One is the donor area and the other is where the graft will be placed.
 The advantages of using your own bone vs. a tissue bank or bovine source will be discussed in detail during your consultation visit.
 In addition, special membranes may be utilized that dissolve under the gum and protect the bone graft and encourage bone regeneration.
 This is called guided bone regeneration or guided tissue regeneration.